cypress-io/reactjs.org/content/docs/testing.md

 ### Learn More {#learn-more}

-This section is divided in multiple pages:
+This section is divided into multiple guides:

 - [Recipes](/docs/testing-recipes.html): Common patterns when writing tests for React components.
 - [Environments](/docs/testing-environments.html): What to consider when setting up a testing environment for React components.